zheka2304/innercore-mod-toolchain/README.md

 ## Building and Publishing a Release Version of the Mod

-To build a release version of the mod, run **Assemble Mod for Release** task.
-An *<project_folder>/release.icmod* archive is being generated and is ready for upload.
+To build a release version of the mod, run **Project: Assemble** task.
+An *<project_name>.icmod* archive is being generated and is ready for upload.
 You can find out what to do next by following the steps described in https://github.com/zheka2304/InnerCore/blob/master/developer-guide-en.md.